phillipSloan/ComputationalLogic/Readme.md

 user: "tell me everything".
 prolexa: donald is not happy
 ```
-Prolexa can now correctly store rules with confliction through negation, but we can still not infer negated answers from positive literals, or vice versa.
+Prolexa can now correctly store rules with confliction through negation, but we can still not infer answers to negated questions from positive literals, or vice versa.
 For example:
 ```
 user: "donald is not happy".
 prolexa: I will remember that donald is not happy